radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

 ![Alt text](./2024-06-private-bicep-registries/overview.png)

 At a high level, data flow between radius components:
-- Engine calls bicep driver to get secret id of the resource that has credential(username/password) information.
+- Engine calls bicep driver to get secret id of the resource that has credential(e.g. username/password) information.
 - Engine gets the secret values from the secret loader and calls driver to execute recipe deployment.
 - Bicep driver uses ORAS auth client to authenticate the private container registry and fetches the bicep file contents and calls UCP to deploy recipe.

 ### Design details
 Currently, OCI-compliant registries are used to store Bicep recipes, with the ORAS client facilitating operations like publish and pull these recipes from the registries.
 ORAS provides package auth, enabling secure client authentication to remote registries.
-Private Registry credentials information i.e username and password must be stored in an `Application.Core/secretStores` resource and the secret resource ID is added to the recipe configuration.
+Private Registry credentials information  must be stored in an `Application.Core/secretStores` resource and the secret resource ID is added to the recipe configuration.

 During the recipe deployment bicep driver checks for secrets information for that container registry the recipe deploying is stored on,  and creates an oras auth client to authenticate the private bicep registries.

+#### Username-Password based authentication

-#### Different container registry providers provide different authenticate methods to login.
+Different container registry providers use the the username and password in various ways:

-***Azure***:
+**Azure**:

 Azure provides multiple ways to authenticate ACR using ORAS, we can use different types of credentials depending on the setup and preferences.
 Here are the main types of credentials to use:

-#### Admin User Credentials:
+*Admin User Credentials*:

 Users can enable the admin user and obtain these credentials from the Azure portal:
 ```
 Username : The ACR admin username.
 Password : The ACR admin password.
 ```

-#### Service Principal:
+*Service Principal*:
 ```
 Username: The service principal's client ID.
 Password: The service principal's client secret.
 ```

-#### Azure CLI Token:
+*Azure CLI Token*:
 ```
 Username: Use '00000000-0000-0000-0000-000000000000' (a placeholder indicating token-based authentication).
 Password: Use the token obtained from az acr login.